Note

 # initialize the ModuleMap with the input keys, list of modules, and the output

-# properties labels metadata.
+# property labels' metadata.

 linear_mmap = ModuleMap(